 Reason #3 – Personal Fit

-Wrap up your answer with something that personalizes it a bit more, such as one of these:
+Wrap up your answer to this interview question with something that personalizes it a bit more.

-2. "And, this job is only five minutes from my house, so eliminating the commute I have now will be a wonderful thing."
+- "And, this job is only five minutes from my house, so eliminating the commute is a big plus."

-3. "And, I've always used these products, and I just love them.
+- "And, I've always used your products, and I just love them.
 I am really excited about being a part of that."

 Say something that gives you another reason of your own for wanting this job.
 This interview answer is a fantastic place to let your enthusiasm for the job show.
 It's very appealing to employers, and it gives them one more reason to hire you.

 Preparing for your next job interview?
 Download our FREE list of common interview questions today!

 You'll have a very clear and thorough answer to the question, "Why are you interested in this job?" if you follow the formula above.
 Set yourself apart from the competition today!